 5) Downhaul the sail until the leech goes slack between battens #1 & #2 and between battens #2 and #3.
-The looseness should extend approximately 12" (30cm).
+The looseness should extend approximately 12" (30cm) (See diagram 2).

 Quick Tip: The high-wind setting requires more downhaul tension, which loosens the upper leech, and makes the sail feel more controllable.

-For lighter wind, the sail will perform better with a slightly tighter leech (less downhaul).
+a slightly tighter leech (less downhaul).
 Downhaul also flattens the leading edge and reduces the amount of batten rotation around the mast.
 Reduced batten rotation is desirable for high wind settings.